danna202/Milestone-Project-1---Danna-Bohnhoff--Blackjack-Game/README.md

 The Objective of Blackjack......Beat The Dealer!

+ Ace value can be 1 or 11.
+ 2-9 cards are face value
+ 10-Jack-Queen-King values are 10

 *How do you beat the dealer?

   By drawing a hand value that is higher than the dealer’s hand value.